 11. The Continental Congress: Definition & Purpose

 The First Continental Congress met in 1775 to advocate for colonial grievances against the crown.
-Within a year it would find itself declaring independence and running a war against the post powerful nation on earth at the time.
+Within a year it would find itself declaring independence and running a war against the most powerful nation on Earth at the time.
 Develop an understanding of the Continental Congress and the progression from protest to revolution.
 Test your knowledge with a short quiz.